Shivakiran1122/javafullstack/SpringBootWithAWSDDeployment.md

  Example : AWS<br/>
 **2. Platform as service (PAAS)**: Just give  Application source code to cloud provider.<br/>
 Cloud provider will prepare infrastructure for your Application.<br/>
-Example: Azure, AWS also providing service  like elastic bean stack Example :I will just give springboot project then cloud proivder will take server setup a network set up a load balancer establish the connection.<br/>
+Example: Azure, AWS also providing service  like elastic bean stack<br/>
+Example :I will just give springboot project then cloud proivder will take server setup a network set up a load balancer establish the connection.<br/>
  **3. Software as a service (SAAS) :** use application which is already developed. <br/>
- Example: GoogleDrive , DropBox.
+ Example: GoogleDrive , DropBox.<br/>
  **AMAZON WEB SERVICES**<br/>
  In 2006 Amazon began offering IT infrastructure services to business as web services- now commonly known as cloud computing.<br/>
  AWS provides a highly reliable, scalable, low-cost infrastructure platform in the cloud that powers hundreds of thousand of  business.<br/>